-When should you move your child from a rear-facing seat to a forward-facing seat?
+When should you move your child from a rear-facing car seat to a forward-facing car seat?

 Don’t hurry.
-Keep your child in the rear-facing seat until he or she grows out of it.
-Your child seat user guide will tell you the maximum weight and height of a child for that seat.
-If your child grows out of the rear-facing seat, there may be another model that will still fit your child.
-Some rear-facing car seats are made for children up to 20 kg (45 lbs)!
+Keep your child in the rear-facing car seat until he or she grows out of it.
+Your car seat user guide will tell you the weight and height limits of a child for that car seat.
+If your child grows out of the rear-facing car seat, there may be another model that fits your child.

-It is okay if your child’s legs touch the back of your vehicle seat, as long as your child is still below the manufacturer’s weight and height limits.
+It is okay if your child’s legs touch the back of your vehicle seat.

-Even if your child weighs 10 kg (22 lbs), is able to walk on his or her own and your provincial/ territorial law says you can use a forward-facing seat, the rear-facing position is still safer.
-As long as your child is still below the weight and height limits of your current child seat, you should use that seat for as long as possible.
+Even if your child weighs more than 10 kg (22 lbs), and your provincial/ territorial law says you can use a forward-facing car seat, your child is safer in the rear-facing car seat as long as he or she is still below the car seat’s weight and height limits and fits in the car seat correctly.

 - Date modified: